Caipo/Tinfoil-Chat/README.md

 # Tinfoil-Chat
 Simple chat app that uses encryption (2048 bit RSA).
 Made completly from scrach python to serve as a message on the futility of banning encryption.
+      Cancel changes

 # <-- EDUCATIONAL USE ONLY -->

-This was a project make in my spare time to try and create all the aspects of an encrypted platform from scratch.
+This was a project make in my spare time to create all the aspects of an encrypted platform from scratch.
 This of course taught me a lot about, optimization, security, networking and GUI's.
 This is not however sufficient to stop anyone who knows what there doing from compromising your messages.

 ## Server set up